 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who are struggling to overcome their partaking in self-mutilating behaviors, but are also dependent upon substances, detox marks the beginning of the therapeutic process.
 To learn more about this process, please see our detoxification page.

 Medication management: Medication is the cornerstone of treatment for those with schizophrenia because they are usually effective at helping control a majority of the unpleasant symptoms associated with this disorder.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working as they should and to make any changes that may be necessary.

 Group therapy: The inpatient care at Red River’s treatment center is group-focused meaning that every patient participates in a variety of different groups on a daily basis.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, and medication management.
-For patients on our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+For patients on our geriatric unit, additional groups and activities are held in order to assist in reality orientation.

 Family therapy: At Red River, we see each disorder as a family disorder because these illnesses not only impact the life of the individual who has the disorder but the lives of each patient’s family members as well.
 We believe that if the family is not involved, then the changes that are made during the treatment process will not be carried over into the home environment.
 As a result, we encourage family sessions to occur on a regular basis in all units and can be done via telephone if necessary.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.